 “Kind of like high school with sports.
 They’re like, you really shouldn’t play basketball, you shouldn’t cheer.
 I’m like, then I’m going to, because you’re putting a limitation on me.”

-That’s why Noe, a teacher and now mom to two daughters, who grew up in a part of the country where Bear means Bryant (as in the late football player and coach Paul 'Bear' Bryant), is somehow right at home, some 3,200 miles away, in a place that doesn’t just invite dauntlessness but very nearly demands it.
+That’s why Noe, a teacher and now mom to two daughters, who grew up in a part of the country where Bear means Bryant (as in the late football coach Paul 'Bear' Bryant), is somehow right at home, some 3,200 miles away, in a place that doesn’t just invite dauntlessness but very nearly demands it.

 Kodiak Island has beautiful mountains, and Noe loves to climb them.
 “But it makes my husband really nervous,” she said, laughing.